How to Restart SMS Executive Threads Cloud User Sync from Registry ConfigMgr Configuration Manager?

 Starting user sync ...

 What could be the used case for this registry entry edit?
-One I can think of is scripting can be done using this if we want to automate the process of SCCM executive thread restart.
+I can think of scripting that can be done using this if we want to automate the SCCM executive thread restart process.

 Anoop is Microsoft MVP!
 He is a Solution Architect in enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
 He is a logger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
 He writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…